Firescar96/eth-macrophage/README.md

 #### Dependencies
 go-ethereum, npm, node>=6.x

 Geth normally does not log individual transactions so eth-macrophage requires a forked version.
+The `develop` branch is required, but look out for the occasional rebase and force push to keep up with upstream.
 [Firescar96/go-ethereum](https://github.com/Firescar96/go-ethereum)

 #### Execution
 Enter the `app/` directory and run `node app`.